1961 - PRESENT

 Head & Engquist merges with and later purchases Grove crane distributor South Texas Equipment.
 New branches open in Shreveport, LA; Lake Charles, LA; and Beaumont, TX.

-Head & Engquist acquires Dallas-based distributor Martin Equipment, and gains access to the Manitowoc Crane line.
-This strategic move also grants expansion into north, east and west Texas.
-That same year, it also acquires Houston-based Coastal Crane, a leading Manitowoc dealer, opening up new markets in southern Texas, Mississippi, Louisiana, Alabama, and Tennessee.
+Head & Engquist acquires Dallas-based distributor Martin Equipment and gains access to the Manitowoc Crane line.
+This strategic move also grants expansion into north, east, and west Texas.
+That same year, it also acquires Houston-based Coastal Crane, a leading Manitowoc dealer, opening up new markets in southern Texas, Louisiana, Mississippi, Alabama, and Tennessee.

-On January 31, 2006, H&E Equipment Services LLC announces its Initial Public Offering (IPO), becoming H&E Equipment Services, Inc. (NASDAQ: HEES).
-Using a portion of the proceeds generated by the IPO, H&E acquires Eagle High Reach, an aerial-lift company operating in California, and replicates the H&E full-service business model with these four new locations.
+On January 31, 2006, H&E Equipment Services LLC announces its Initial Public Offering (IPO), becoming H&E Equipment Services Inc. (NASDAQ: HEES).
+Using a portion of the proceeds generated by the IPO, H&E acquires Eagle High Reach, an aerial lift company operating in California, and replicates the H&E full-service business model with these four new locations.